couchbase/libcouchbase/doc/cbc-n1qlback.markdown

 For more complex queries (for example, placeholders, custom options), you may refer to the N1QL REST API reference.

-`cachemachine` requires that any resources (data items, indexes) are already defined.
+`n1qlback` requires that any resources (data items, indexes) are already defined.

 ## OPTIONS